Man holding woman

 Complete your blood test

-Complete your quick and easy blood draw.
-You’ll also receive your compensation of $45 for your time and travel.
+Visit the selected site for your blood draw.
+You'll also receive a $45 stipend for your time and travel.

 Results